Did you know that Google searches can predict a company's revenue better than it's stock price?

 Strategy #1: Estimate revenue in real-time

-First, you can use Google Trends to estimate a company’s revenue before they release it in their quarterly earnings, giving you a first-mover advantage.
+The first trading strategy is to use Google Trends to estimate a company’s revenue before they release it in their quarterly earnings, giving you a first-mover advantage.

 For example, suppose you're interested in American Airlines.
 You'll first need to choose a search query that might be correlated to revenue, like "American Airlines flights to", then download the Google Trends data and overlay it with quarterly revenue to gauge the correlation.